Mio-Atse/analog_clock_detection/README.md

 ### Dataset Preparation
 - Download the dataset from [this link](https://www.kaggle.com/datasets/vctorsuarezvara/real-images-of-analogclocks).
 - Place the `label.csv` file under the analog_clock_detection folder
+- Separate the first column of the `label.csv` file into filenames.
+0.jpg, 1.jpg, 2.jpg and so on.
+The already edited version for the given dataset is located in the pre_calculated folder.
+The script reads directly from this folder the `label.csv` file with the filename column added.
+You can edit the file path in the script for your own `label.csv` file.

 ### Object Detection and Resizing